-This work consists of two separate exercise studies to assess metabolite fluxes over the hepato-splanchnic bed and over the resting and exercising leg.
-The studies have been described in detail previously (12,13), were executed in accordance with the Helsinki Declaration and were approved by the Scientific Ethics Committee of the capital region of Denmark.
-Subjects participating in the two studies were not identical.
+This work consists of 2 separate exercise studies to assess metabolite fluxes over the hepato-splanchnic bed and over the resting and exercising leg.
+The studies have been described in detail previously (12, 13), were executed in accordance with the Helsinki Declaration and were approved by the Scientific Ethics Committee of the capital region of Denmark.
+Subjects participating in the 2 studies were not identical.
 All subjects provided written informed consent to participate.
-In both studies, the subjects were recreationally active and asked to refrain from strenuous exercise 24 h before the experimental day.
-Blood was collected in EDTA containing tubes, placed on ice and immediately spun.
-Plasma aliquots were stored at -80° C until analysis.
+In both studies, the participants were recreationally active and asked to refrain from strenuous exercise 24 hours before the experimental day.
+Blood was collected in EDTA-containing tubes, placed on ice, and immediately spun.
+Plasma aliquots were stored at $-80^{\circ}$ C until analysis.

-In the hepato-splanchnic exercise, ten healthy male subjects (age: 22.9 ± 0.8 years and BMI: 22.6 ± 0.5 kg/m2) reported to the laboratory after an overnight fast (12).
-Catheters were inserted into the brachial artery of the non-dominant arm and into a liver vein via the right femoral vein.
-The subjects performed a 2-h cycling exercise at 60% VO2 max in semi supine position and remained fasting throughout the whole experimental period.
+In the hepato-splanchnic exercise, 10 healthy men (age, $22.9 \pm 0.8$ years and body mass index [BMI], $22.6 \pm 0.5 \text{ kg/m}^2$ ) reported to the laboratory after an overnight fast (12).
+Catheters were inserted into the brachial artery of the nondominant arm and into a liver vein via the right femoral vein.
+The subjects performed a 2-hour cycling exercise at 60% VO2max in semi-supine position and remained fasting throughout the whole experimental period.
 Blood samples were obtained in pairs at each time point.
 Hepatic blood flow was measured by indocyanine green clearance (12).
-Samples obtained at baseline (0), 60, 120, 150, 180, 240, 300 and 360 min were used for metabolomics analysis.
-Samples for blood gas analysis were taken every 15 min throughout exercise and every 15 or 30 min during the recovery period.
-The content of oxygen (O2) and carbon dioxide (CO2) were measured using an ABL (Radiometer, Copenhagen, Denmark).
+Samples obtained at baseline (0), 60, 120, 150, 180, 240, 300, and 360 minutes were used for metabolomics analysis.
+Samples for blood gas analysis were taken every 15 minutes throughout exercise and every 15 or 30 minutes during the recovery period.
+The content of oxygen $(O_2)$ and carbon dioxide (CO2) were measured using an ABL (Radiometer, Copenhagen, Denmark).
 Whole blood content of CO2 was calculated as described in (14) and whole blood O2 content was calculated by addition of O2 bound to hemoglobin with O2 dissolved in plasma.
 Finally, rates of O2 uptake and CO2 release were calculated by multiplying the arterial-to-venous difference with the hepatic blood flow.

-The effect of exercise on metabolite fluxes over the leg was studied by analyzing plasma samples from a one-legged knee extensor study where the exercising leg was compared to the other, resting leg (13).
-Briefly, after an overnight fast nine healthy male subjects (age: 20.9 ± 0.5 years and BMI: 22.6 ± 0.8 kg/m2) performed continuous one-legged knee-extensor exercise for 2 hours at 50% of maximum workload on a modified Krogh ergometer while the contra lateral leg was resting.
+The effect of exercise on metabolite fluxes over the leg was studied by analyzing plasma samples from a one-legged knee extensor study where the exercising leg was compared to the other (resting) leg (13).
+Briefly, after an overnight fast, 9 healthy young men (age, $20.9 \pm 0.5$ years and BMI, $22.6 \pm 0.8$ kg/m) performed continuous one-legged knee-extensor exercise for 2 hours at 50% of maximum workload on a modified Krogh ergometer while the contralateral leg was resting.
 Catheters were inserted retrogradely into both femoral veins as well as into one femoral artery.
-The femoral retrograde placement avoids a contribution from the veins draining the lower abdominal adipose tissue (v. epigastrica superficialis) and leg cutaneous and subcutaneous tissues (v. saphena magna), which is important for the study of lipid metabolism (15).
-The subjects were fasted until 3 hours after the exercise bout.
-Blood flow was determined for both the resting and the exercising leg using ultrasound Doppler in three subjects and the mean value was used to calculate net skeletal muscle release/uptake for all subjects.
+The femoral retrograde placement avoids a contribution from the veins draining the lower abdominal adipose tissue (vena epigastrica superficialis) and leg cutaneous and subcutaneous tissues (vena saphena magna), which is important for the study of lipid metabolism (15).
+The participants were fasted until 3 hours after the exercise bout.
+Blood flow was determined for both the resting and the exercising leg using ultrasound Doppler in 3 subjects and the mean value was used to calculate net skeletal muscle release/uptake for all subjects.
 Three blood samples were drawn simultaneously at each time point.

-Chemicals and Reagents
+Chemicals and reagents

-HPLC or MS grade solvents acetonitrile (ACN), methanol (MeOH), and chloroform (CHCl3) were purchased from Merck (Darmstadt, Germany) or Sigma-Aldrich (Steinheim, Germany or St. Louis, MO, USA).
+HPLC- or MS-grade solvents acetonitrile (ACN), methanol (MeOH), and chloroform (CHCl3) were purchased from Merck (Darmstadt, Germany) or Sigma-Aldrich (Steinheim, Germany or St. Louis, MO).
 MS grade water or ultrapure water was purchased from Merck (Darmstadt, Germany) or using a Milli-Q purity system (Millipore, Billerica, MA).